 Anyone interested in the spookier side of Brockville’s history should keep an eye out for one of the many Ghost Walks and Haunted Tours offered during the summer.
 These tours, typically done with small groups, are a great way to cast the places you’ve visited in a very different light.

-*NOTE: The Brockville Museum will re-open to the public on July 21st, 2020 on a pre-registration basis.
+*NOTE: As of our last update, the Brockville Museum has re-opened to the public on a pre-registration basis.

 STROLL THROUGH KING STREET WEST – 6:00 PM